pandas-dev/pandas/doc/source/timeseries.rst

       pd.Series(s_aware.values)

-   However, these can be easily converted
+   However, these can be easily converted:

    .. ipython:: python